Juliette Slaughter: Biography

-Slaughter was born in Northampton on 18 October 1945, the daughter of a professional artist and the vicar Noel Potter.
+Slaughter was born in Northampton on 18 October 1945, the daughter of a professional artist and the vicar Noel Carey Potter.
 Her father was a racing driver at Brooklands in the 1930s and she was educated a convent.
-Slaughter began competing in motor races in November 1970 and got some tutition on a course at the Jim Russell Racing Drivers' School at Snetterton Circuit.
+Slaughter became interested in racing when she took part in car rallies.
+She began competing in motor races in November 1970 and got some tuition on a course at the Jim Russell Racing Drivers' School at Snetterton Circuit.
 At the time, she was working as an assistant to a sales manager dealing in men's toliteries.
 In 1971, Slaughter won the British Women Racing Drivers Club (BWRDC) Novice Award (known as the Helen Spence Trophy championship series) for the best woman novice driver after obtaining sponsorship from an Italian count, competing in Formula Ford 1600 cars, saloon cars and sports cars.
 She later qualified for an international racing licence enabling her to race abroad.
 In 1972, Slaughter drove a Ford Escort Sport in a newly created production car category with financial sponsorship after securing a victory in her class at Brands Hatch.
 That August, she raced in the BWRDC's Fast Girls Ford Consul Challenge at Brands Hatch.

 She took semi-retirement from racing between 1972 and 1975 and focused on her job in the fashion industry as an assistant personnel manager at the Bracknell head office of Dorothy Perkins.
 Slaughter did take part in some races of the Castrol Group One Saloon Car Championship and the Britmax Group One Saloon Car Championship alongside her husband in a Mazda RX-3 in 1973.
 She returned to full-time in 1975, competing in the BWRDC Shell Sport Ford Escort Championship.
 Slaughter finished sixth in that championship in 1976 and set the car class lap record of the Brands Hatch short circuit.
 The following year, she raced a Renault 5 TS, set lap records at the Thruxton Circuit and Snetterton circuits and won the BWRDC's Embassy Trophy for the best races against male drivers.
 Slaughter also shared a Lola T490 sports car with Divina Galica in sports car races.
 She was runner-up to Galica in the major BWRDC's Goodwin and ShellSport championships, and was a judge for the P. J. Evans Women Driver of the Year.
 In 1978, Slaughter became employed by Brands Hatch as a press officer on weekdays after selling flats in Chiswick, West London.